symdeb/Arduino-Touch-Player/README.md

     0     1       0     1        5          C
     0     1       1     1        7          C+D

-Thus we cam have 8 different combinations.
-When TP3 and TP4 are 0 then there is no connection, and no sound is played.
+This results in  8 different values.
+However when TP3 and TP4 are 0 then there is no connection and no sound file is played.
-This 6 different sounds can be played.
+Thus 6 different sounds can be played.

-We calculate the value and then play a different sound file using the df player.
-We use the value to select the file to play, for example 8 = 0008.mp3 The files must be named 0001.mp3 to 0016.mp3 and located in a subfolder on the SD card.
+The value is used to decide which sound to play.
+For example 8 = 0008.mp3 The files must be named 0001.mp3 to 0016.mp3 and located in a subfolder on the SD card.

+Updating MP3 files can be done using the USB connector.

+1. Set the switch is set in "ON" position
+2. Connect a computer is to the DFPlayer USB connector
+3. Connect powerto the Arduino
-There is a switch and a USB connector.
-When a conputer is connected to the USB port and the switch is set in "ON" position, then powr onthe Arduno, the dfplayer will act an an USB drive and files can be moved from the PC to the dfplayer.
+4. The dfplayer will act an an USB drive and files can be moved from the PC to the dfplayer.
+5. Disconnect the usb connectors
+6. Set the switch to  "OFF"
+7. Power on the Arduino.

-This mmakes it conventient to change files and not need to take out the SD card.
-After transfer, the swiych must be set ot OFF and the Arduno reset.
+This makes it conventient to change files and not require to take the SD card out to update the files.

 ** Material List **